Licensed Practical Nursing

 Amount of Education Required for Careers Related to Licensed Practical Nursing

-Some careers associated with licensed practical/vocational nurse training require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with licensed practical/vocational nurse training may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for licensed practical/vocational nurse training careers below.